From April 2023 to November 2024 one or two weekend a month

 Nagoya Japan MaxiCourse® ADVANTAGE

-1. Over 300 hours of comprehensive lectures, live surgeries, demonstrations and hands-on sessions.
+1. Over 300 hours of comprehensive lectures, live surgeries, demonstrations

 2. In-depth review of surgical and prosthetic protocols.